-- Footsteps Child Care, Inc. does not provide drop-in care on a regular basis.
-Drop-in care is available in case of emergency, provided space is available, and the Site Director agrees to accept an additional child for the day. - Fees will be discussed if drop in is authorized.
+Footsteps Child Care, Inc. does not provide drop-in care on a regular basis.
+Drop-in care is available in case of emergency, provided space is available, and the Site Director agrees to accept an additional child for the day.
+Drop-in care is not to be used instead of regular child care.
+Drop-In terms: